datsoftlyngby/soft2021spring-ds/Code/readme.md

-Here is some code you may find hepful for your learning Data Science.
+Here is some code you may find hepful for your learning of Data Science.